adamcobabe/mrv/doc/source/develop.rst

 All tests are expected to succeed.
 Please note that ``tmrv`` just executes ``mrv/bin/mrv`` and launches nosetest afterwards, hence all parameters supported ``nosetests`` in your particular installation will work here as well.

-On OSX, the default installation will not work if you intend to run Maya2010 or later.
+On OSX, the default python installation will not work if you intend to run Maya2010 or later.
 Please see the ``Troubleshooting`` guide for a solution.

 Windows
 ^^^^^^^